-The essays in this volume address a range of themes such as transgressive female figures; networks of authors and technicians; trans-regional production links and changing technologies; and new media geographies.
-By tracking manifold changes in the contexts of transforming media, and inter-connections between diverse industrial nodal points, this book expands the critical vocabulary in media and production studies, and foregrounds new methods for examining cinema.
+The chapters in this volume address a range of themes such as transgressive female figures; networks of authors and technicians; trans-regional production links and changing technologies, and new media geographies.
+By tracking manifold changes in the contexts of transforming media, and inter-connections between diverse industrial nodal points, this book expands the critical vocabulary in media and production studies and foregrounds new methods for examining cinema.

 A generative account of industrial networks, this volume will be useful for scholars and researchers of film studies, cinema studies, media studies, production studies, media sociology, gender studies, South Asian studies, and cultural studies.

 Introduction: Detouring Networks

 1. Fatma Begum, South Asia’s ‘First’ Female Director: Resurrections from Media and Legal Archives

 2. The ‘Problem of Respectable Ladies Joining Films’: Industrial Traffic, Female Stardom and the First Talkies in Bombay and Tehran

 3. Sabita’s Journey from Calcutta to Bombay: Gender and Modernity in the Circuits of Cinemas in India

 4. Travels of the Female Star in the Indian Cinemas of the 1940s and 50s: The Career of Bhanumathi

 5. Bringing Bharatanatyam to Bombay Cinema: Mapping Tamil-Hindi Film Industry Traffic through Vyjayanthimala’s Dancing Body

 Networks of Circulation, Production, and Imaginings